November 30, 2015

 Happy Friendships Day!

-Then we make time frequently to speak with our evergreen friends to recall the past, the laughter and chat the present, the future, the crap etc etc. We understand that only with friends, one can be the real “me”.
-I am sure we are never going to break these contacts again ever.
+We make some time to talk to our evergreen friends frequently—to recall the past, laugh over the memories, chat about the present, the future, the silly things etc. We realise that only with friends, can we truly be our real selves.

 June 5, 2015